-I’ll never forget the date my husband’s college roommate Joel came from Newton, Mass to spend a few days with us in New York – it was Monday, September 10, 2001.
+I’ll never forget the date my husband’s college roommate Joel came from Newton, Massachusetts to spend a few days with us in New York – it was Monday, September 10, 2001.

-On that Monday Joel drove down from Newton to JFK.
+On that Monday Joel drove down from Newton to New York’s JFK airport.
 His cousin and her three kids were arriving from Israel and Joel picked them up at the airport and took them to their Times Square hotel.